Skip to content

 Can You Snort Phentermine Brand Adipex?

 There is no safe way to smoke or snort phentermine.
 It can be dangerous if it is misused by smoking or snorting Phentermine.
-Many assume that the drug will be more potent or reach your brain more quickly when it’s insufflated.
+Many assume the drug will be more potent or reach your brain more quickly when it’s sniffed.
 This assumption may come from the fact that cocaine can lead to a faster, more powerful high when snorted.
-Phentermine is a stimulant similar to amphetamines, so people may try to snort phentermine for potent high.
+Phentermine is a stimulant similar to amphetamines, so people may try to snort phentermine for a potent high.

 While one can crush and snort Phentermine (Adipex), most users prefer Adipex capsules that are already granulated and, thus easier to crush further to snort Phentermine (Adipex).
 However, Adipex is taken orally according to its labeled use as a weight loss aid.